 OGRFeature(test):1 Latitude (String) = 48.1 Longitude (String) = 0.25 Name (String) = First point POINT (0.25 48.1 0) OGRFeature(test):2 Latitude (String) = 49.2 Longitude (String) = 1.1 Name (String) = Second point POINT (1.1 49.200000000000003 0) OGRFeature(test):3 Latitude (String) = 47.5 Longitude (String) = 0.75 Name (String) = Third point POINT (0.75 47.5 0)

 Consider the following CSV file (test.csv):

 With a GDAL build with Spatialite enabled, ogrinfo test.csv -dialect SQLite -sql “SELECT way_id, MakeLine(MakePoint(CAST(x AS float),CAST(y AS float))) FROM test GROUP BY way_id” will return :

 OGRFeature(SELECT):0 way_id (String) = 1 LINESTRING (2 49,3 50) OGRFeature(SELECT):1 way_id (String) = 2 LINESTRING (-2 49,-3 50)

-Starting with GDAL 2.0, the following open options can be specified (typically with the -oo name=value parameters of ogrinfo or ogr2ogr):
+The following open options can be specified (typically with the -oo name=value parameters of ogrinfo or ogr2ogr):

 MERGE_SEPARATOR=YES/NO (defaults to NO).
 Setting it to YES will enable merging consecutive separators.
 Mostly useful when it is the space character.